darklorddad/Swinburne-COS30082-AML-Multi-Class-Classification/report.md

 #### 2.3.
 Overfitting and Model Generalisation

 Overfitting was a primary concern given the dataset's size.
-Several strategies were employed to ensure the models generalised well to unseen data:
+A multi-faceted approach was taken to ensure the models generalised well to unseen data:
+-   **Architectural Regularisation**: The selected pre-trained models (ViTs and ConvNeXt) inherently include regularisation techniques like **Dropout** and **Layer Normalisation**.
--   **Data Augmentation**: Standard augmentations such as random cropping, rotation, flipping and brightness/contrast adjustments were applied to the training images to create a more diverse dataset.
+-   **Data Augmentation**: Standard augmentations such as random cropping, rotation, flipping, and brightness/contrast adjustments were applied to the training images.
--   **Weight Decay**: L2 regularisation (weight decay of `0.01`) was used to penalise large weights and discourage complex models.
+-   **Weight Decay**: L2 regularisation (weight decay of `0.01`) was used to penalise large weights.
+-   **Learning Rate Scheduling**: A linear or cosine scheduler with a warmup period helped stabilise training.
--   **Early Stopping**: Training was configured to halt if the validation loss did not improve for 5 consecutive epochs, preventing the model from continuing to train once it started to overfit.
+-   **Early Stopping**: Training was configured to halt if the validation loss did not improve for 5 consecutive epochs.

-The training data confirm that these mitigation strategies were effective.
+The training logs confirm that these mitigation strategies were effective.
 For instance, the training for `Model-Swin-Transformer-88` was halted by the early stopping callback at epoch 25, well before the 100-epoch limit.
 This occurred because the validation loss ceased to improve, capturing the model at its point of optimal generalisation.

 This is quantitatively supported by the training data.
 For the top-performing `SwinV2-Large-89` model, the final validation loss was an excellent **0.3713**.
-For the `Swin-Transformer-88` model, the final training loss was `0.3711` while the validation loss was `0.3976`, a very small gap that indicates effective generalisation.
-Given the strong performance and good generalisation achieved with these methods, more advanced techniques like Mixup or CutMix were deemed unnecessary for this project.
+For the `Swin-Transformer-88` model, the final training loss was `0.3711` while the validation loss was `0.3976`—a very small gap that indicates effective generalisation.
+Given the strong performance and good generalisation achieved with these methods, more advanced techniques such as self-supervised learning, ensemble methods, Mixup or CutMix were deemed unnecessary for this project.

 #### 2.4.
 Justification for the Best Model